Possibly. Some research studies suggest that red and purple grape juices may provide some of the same heart benefits of red wine, including:

 - Helping maintain a healthy blood pressure

-Besides grape juice, other grape products may offer health benefits, including dealcoholized wine, grape extracts and grape powder.
+Besides grape juice, other grape products, including dealcoholized wine, grape extracts and grape powder, may offer health benefits.

 Keep in mind that it's also beneficial to eat whole grapes — not just grape juice.
 Some research suggests that whole grapes deliver the same amount of antioxidants that are in grape juice and wine but have the added benefit of providing dietary fiber.